Instructions for Dancing

 if I kiss you where it’s sore

-Filed under: Uncategorized — by hesternal @ 2:04 am
+Filed under: Uncategorized — by hettyweston @ 2:04 am

 I typed out a whole nicely-phrased emo post here, but I deleted it.
 Note to self: always a good idea.
 I’m too good for it and I can’t change anything and, also, over it.
 At least two of those three are true.
 Am I an adult yet?